 Emotions really tell us to move and motivate us to act, to do something.
 Let me show you some examples:

-Disgust mobilizes us to get away from what is percieved as a danger of contamination.
+- Disgust mobilizes us to get away from what is perceived as a danger of contamination.

 Emotions can help us make decisions